Finding the Best Places to Retire Since 2006!

 In addition to managing senior apartment complexes, the Area Agency on Aging of Northwest Arkansas offers services that include medical supply delivery, transportation and in-home assistance, and it acts as a referral center for other providers.
 In cooperation with The Northwest Arkansas Economic Development District, Inc., it also manages the Arthur L. Van Matre Senior Services Center, a welcoming place where retirees partake in classes, hot meals, dances, workshops and more.

-The North Arkansas Transportation Service (NATS) provides public transportation (vans) on a fixed schedule and has a dial-a-ride service by appointment (24 hours notice is required).
+The North Arkansas Transportation Service (NATS) provides public transportation (vans) on a fixed schedule and has a dial-a-ride service by appointment.
 The closet regional airport is in Harrison, 45 miles away.
 The nearest international airport is in Memphis, 165 miles away.

 Baxter Regional Medical Center, with 268 beds, is the primary health care facility, and it is the largest employer in the county.
 It is not accredited but is award-winning for excellence in vascular surgery and cardiac surgery.
 Medicare patients are accepted.
 Three more hospitals are located within 40 miles, but the nearest accredited hospital is Skaggs Regional Medical Center in Branson, Missouri, about 50 miles away.
 For military retirees, the nearest VA medical center is in Little Rock, 110 miles to the south.

-This area has four relatively mild seasons, although summers are usually sticky with temperatures in the mid-80s to low-90s and plenty of humidity.
+This area has four relatively mild seasons, although summers are usually sticky with temperatures in the 80s and 90s and plenty of humidity.
 Winter highs are in the 40s and 50s with lows in the 20s and 30s.
-The area receives roughly 45 inches of rain and eight inches of snow per year.
+The area receives 45 inches of rain and eight inches of snow per year.

 Of course, Mountain Home has some drawbacks.
-It is isolated.
-Nightlife is practically unknown.
+It is remote, and nightlife is practically unknown.
 The hospital is not accredited.
 The chance of a tornado striking is 145% above the national average, and tornados have come close in the past.
-Decent-paying employment opportunities are few.

-The non-accredited hospital is a concern, but Mountain Home is a place where the living is easy and the fish are always biting.
+Mountain Home is a place where the living is easy and the fish are always biting.
 What it lacks in cultural amenities and excitement, it more than makes up for with scenic lakes, affordable houses and nearly unlimited outdoor recreation.
+The non-accredited hospital is something to keep in mind, though.

 On June 15, 1836, Arkansas became the 25th state to enter the Union.
 It was the 9th to secede from the Union and enter the Confederacy on May 6, 1861.
 Its name comes from a French misinterpretation of the Sioux word for "downstream place" - acansa.